ayush-gupta-54/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 Class = 1 → Fraudulent Transaction
 ```

-Each row in the dataset represents one transaction.
+Each row in the dataset represents one credit card transaction.

 The columns `V1` to `V28` are not individual transactions.
 They are anonymized numerical features generated using PCA to protect sensitive customer and transaction information.